As a freelance writer, Paul's articles often focus on DIY home projects.

 How to Get Melted Plastic Off Glass

 It's been a while, but I once melted plastic utensils on a stove surface and needed to get the plastic off without damaging the surface.
 This weekend, our daughter put her coat up against an indoor fireplace with a glass door to warm it up.
 In seconds the nylon had melted and adhered to the glass front of the fireplace.
 Ugh.
 Not only was the jacket ruined, we need to get the plastic removed from the glass door (it's not our house).

 We were out of town, so we headed to the local grocery store to pick up supplies to clean the plastic off the glass surface.

-- Razor blades with a handle to do the scraping
+- Razor blade with a handle to do the scraping

-WD40 is flamable, so if you are doing it on a stove or fireplace glass, make sure the flames are out.
-Second, razor blades are incredibly sharp and it takes a bit of force to widdle away the the plastic from the glass, so be sure to push away from your body and to be careful.
+WD-40 is flammable, so if you are doing it on a stove or fireplace glass, make sure the flames are out.
+Second, razor blades are incredibly sharp and it takes a bit of force to widdle away the plastic from the glass, so be sure to push away from your body and to be careful.

 The good news is if you ever find yourself in this situation, no need to panic, just get the right tools and clean it up.
 In this case, the fireplace glass looks as good as new, too bad there isn't as easy of a solution to repair the melted liner of the jacket.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Question: Won’t the razor scratch the glass when removing plastic or nylon from the surface?

 Answer: So, you must be careful, but in my experience, the blade when pressured evenly on the glass didn’t do damage.
 I didn’t notice any scratches, but test on a small spot first.